minhaz1217/devops-notes/66. send fluent bit logs into seq/README.md

 # Purpose
 Here I will setup fluent-bit and seq both with docker and push logs through fluent bit to to seq.
+I will also show how to setup fluent bit and seq with docker.

 # Steps